BenjaminWolfe/dotfiles/README.md

 - _Allow applications to update or delete other apps_: VS Code
   - This lets you update applications via Homebrew from the integrated terminal
 - _Dictation_: turn it on, set the microphone, and set the shortcut
+- _Spotlight search categories_: Applications and System Settings are all I use

 ## License and Install: MS Office